No one wants a game to turn out poorly.

 Don't tie your money up in games before they're released, especially with these nasty surprises becoming more common.
 Make sure you can be nimble with your decisions if a game has a rocky launch.

 So now that I have $60 back into my gaming budget and a huge chunk of free time?
-It's easier to justify some amiibo toys.
-I might get into the new Dragon Age game, especially after reading how welcoming it can be to new players.5 on PS4, or
+It's easier to justify Grand Theft Auto 5 on PS4, or some amiibo toys.
+I might get into the new Dragon Age game, especially after reading how welcoming it can be to new players.

 Games that are terrible at launch don't take anything from us as long as we haven't already paid, but they can provide us with easier decisions about how to plan our time.
 They ease our budgets.
 And for that I say thanks.